-Employees who are hired to fill a temporary assignment or who are displaced from their previous placement as a result of declining pupil enrollment, educational program changes, and/or adjustment in staff allocations.
+Employees who are displaced from their previous placement as a result of declining pupil enrollment, educational program changes, and/or adjustment in staff allocations.
+All permanent employees who are excessed will receive a placement unless Chapter 14 of Title 14 is applied.